 Genital lesions, traumatic fistulae, unwanted pregnancies, and sexually transmitted diseases (including HIV) result from Sexual and Gender-based Violence.
 They render survivors marginalised, abandoned, and most times despised by families and communities at large in The DRC.
 We believe we have a responsibility to create radical change for women and girls who have faced these traumas.

-In 2019, we acquired land in Kinshasa, Congo (a place often described as the “rape capital of the world”) for the construction of our clinic where we plan to provide emotional, psychological, and physical care to support survivors.
+In 2019, we acquired land in Kinshasa, Congo (a place often described as the “rape capital of the world”) for the construction of our clinic where we are to provide emotional, psychological, and physical care to support survivors.
 Grants and sponsorships from companies such as Vodafone and Barclays Bank as well as public crowdfunding made it possible to realise a huge part of our vision.

 - provide psychological support through holistic healing services